What are VA Small Business Loans for Veterans?

 - Current spouse of any veteran, active duty service member, reservist, National Guard member, or the widowed spouse of a service member who died while in service or as a result of a service-connected disability

 Veterans who receive a dishonorable discharge are not eligible for the loan programs.
 If you are active-duty personnel within 12 months of separation or a retiree within 24 months of retirement, you can qualify for the SBA Express Loan Program.
 Reservists and National Guard are also eligible.
 The business must be at least 51-percent owned by a qualified veteran according to the definition above.
 Most businesses meet the eligibility requirements, as long as the company is not a pyramid scheme, gambling business, or lending business.
 Also, the business must be a for-profit business.
 Non-profits are not eligible.

 What Can the Loan Proceeds Cover?

-The proceeds of an SBA Express or 7(a) loan can be used for most business purposes.
-For example, you can add working capital into your business, cover start-up costs for a new business, purchase equipment, buy real estate for your business to occupy, buy inventory to sell, hire business management, expand your business, set up to sell goods and services to the government (contracting), set up your business for the possibility of your deployment, and recover from declared disasters such as hurricanes, tornadoes, and earthquakes.
+- SBA 7(a) and Express Loans: The proceeds of these loans can be used for most business purposes.
+For example, you can add working capital into your business, cover start-up costs for a new business, purchase equipment, buy real estate for your business to occupy, buy the inventory to sell, hire business management, expand your business, set up to sell goods and services to the government (contracting), set up your business for the possibility of your deployment, and recover from declared disasters such as hurricanes, tornadoes, and earthquakes.